Use this AI Planning tool to answer questions about the Earth Rivers and Ironbark route and generate individual ride plans.

 This AI Planner is very new and still a work in progress.

-I am very keen to hear from users what they think of it.
+I am very keen to hear from users.
+What do you think of it?
 What works, what didn’t, any suggestions for improvement?

 The fastest and easiest way to comment is to use the comments section below.
 Access to the comment section is set so anyone can use it.
 You don’t have to login or give any personal details.
 Just type your thoughts.
 I get an email when anyone posts a comment.